Frequently Asked Questions

 Which university is West Yorkshire working with to deliver the new initial entry routes for Police Constables?

-We will be working in partnership with Leeds Trinity University, whose origins lie in teacher training, so have a long tradition of delivering vocational degree education programmes.
+We will be working in partnership with Leeds Trinity University, whose origins lie in teacher training, so have a long tradition of delivering vocational degree education programmes to provide the PCDA route.
 New student officers will be educated and trained by both West Yorkshire Police officers and university academic staff to ensure that they receive the best education to provide them will the skills, knowledge and behaviours needed to provide an excellent service to the communities of West Yorkshire in an ever more changing society.

 What qualifications will I need to apply?

-To undertake the Police Constable Degree Apprenticeship (PCDA) you will need:
+To undertake the Police Constable Degree Apprenticeship (PCDA) entry route you will need:

 - Pass grades in both English Language and Mathematics at Level 2 / GCSE (A*-C or 9-4) or equivalent, and

-- A Level 3 qualification within the meaning of Section 3 of the Education and Skills Act 2008 or equivalent, which ideally attracts 80+ UCAS points* (or have relevant experience i.e. PCSO or Special Constable)
+A Level 3 qualification within the meaning of Section 3 of the Education and Skills Act 2008 or equivalent, which ideally attracts 80+ UCAS points* (or have relevant experience i.e. have served as a Special Constable or worked as a PSCO)

 *An essay will need to be completed where the Level 3 qualification does not equate to a minimum of 80 UCAS points